ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

 - FIFO queue: guaruntees order of messages, has unique message IDs to handle duplication
 - latency in milliseconds, max msg size 256kB
 - consumers pull from queue
+- reading from queue
+    - messages not deleted, marked invisible once consumed, other consumers wont get invisible messages
+    - deletion API should be used (generally by same consumer) to remove them, otherwise message will become visible later
 ### SNS
 - messages pushed to conusmer, can configure to push a SQS that consumer owns/pulls from